There’s no doubt that exclusive breast-feeding is one of the most precious gifts you can give your baby during the first few months of life.

 Whether you took a few months to spend with your baby or longer, returning to work doesn’t mean that breast-feeding has to stop.
 Some employers are very flexible when it comes to new mothers and arrangements can be made for part-time schedules, flexible hours, or even working from home.

 Once you find a good caregiver for your little one while you’re away at work, you can figure out the extended breast-feeding as well.
 Ideally you would want to nurse your baby before and after work rather than rely on expressed milk.
-Studies have shown that the quality of stored breast milk may not be the same as the one babies get directly from the breast.

 Depending on the storage conditions — glass is preferable to plastic containers — milk can also become contaminated if stored for too long or under less than ideal conditions.
 Short-term storage is ideal.
 If possible, aim to express breast milk once a day.